Texas Wesleyan University: Key places

 Polytechnic College President H.A.
 Boaz built the Oneal-Sells Administration Building administration building in 1902 and oversaw its renovation and enlargement in 1909.
 The building was constructed in 1902-1903 of rock acquired from a quarry in Dublin, Texas.
 A red overhead sign bearing the university's name was added during the 1938–1939 school year.
 The building was remodeled again from 1963 to 1966.
 Cora Maud Oneal and Murray Case Sells, for whom the building is named, financed the renovation.
 The overhead sign was removed during that renovation in 1963.
 The building became a Recorded Texas Historic Landmark in 1966.

 Sanguinet & Staats, a firm noted for building many sites on the National Register of Historic Places, built Dan Waggoner Hall in 1917.
 The building was primarily used as a dormitory until the late 1970s, when a renovation converted the building into use for offices.
 After a renovation in 1999, it now houses the offices of the School of Education and classrooms.

 The Eunice and James L. West Library was built in 1988 and funded by a gift of Tandy Corporation stock from Eunice and James L. West of Fort Worth.
 West and his wife, Eunice, gave $16 million in stock to several Texas colleges, $12 million of which came to Texas Wesleyan for construction of the library.
 The library sits at the front of the campus mall and is a focal point looking from the entrance of campus.

 The Polytechnic United Methodist Church was built in 1951-1952 by Wyatt C. Hedrick and is designed in the collegiate gothic style.
 Hedrick developed a master plan for the college in 1949 and the church wanted its building to fit into the planned design of the campus.
 The college was allowed to use classrooms in the building during the week.
 In 2005, the second and third floors were renovated for faculty offices and classrooms.
 Known as “Poly Church,” it houses the School of Arts and Letters and the university chaplain.

 Academics

 U.S. News & World Report ranked Texas Wesleyan in the #1 tier of regional universities in 2013, 2012 and 2011.

 Texas Wesleyan places an emphasis on the development of critical thinking skills, and the university's strategic plan requires faculty to develop measurable critical thinking, analytical reasoning and creative problem-solving skills in students based on academic proficiency and assessment metrics.

 More than 70 percent of Texas Wesleyan's classes have fewer than 20 students, and the university's average student-to-teacher ratio is 15:1.

-Texas Wesleyan has 27 areas of undergraduate study, and Honors and Pre-Professional Programs.
-The university offers graduate programs in business, education, counseling, nurse anesthesia and law.
+Texas Wesleyan has over 30 areas of undergraduate study, and honors and pre-professional programs.
+The university offers graduate programs in business, education, counseling and nurse anesthesia.